mads-bisgaard/mads-bisgaard.github.io/index.md

 ## Welcome to my website

-I'm an optimization software developer at [Embotech AG](https://www.embotech.com/).
+Since September 2019 I'm an optimization software developer at [Embotech AG](https://www.embotech.com/).
 That means I spend a lot of time developing software for doing embedded optimization.
-I am very interested in dynamics and how one can develop software tools to control dynamical systems.
+Before that I did my PhD in mathematics at the ETH Zürich.
+I am very interested in dynamics and how one can develop software tools to interact with dynamical systems.
 That is something which used to be an academic dicipline but which is moving more and more into industry.
 I think that's a great thing!

 ### Mathematics